-Right-of-way access will be on established roadways within the right-of-way and from off-right-of-way locations.
-The contractor will obtain permission to enter a right-of-way by any other means in advance of the work.
+Right-of-way access will be on established roadways within the rights-of-way and from off-right-of-way locations.
+The contractor will obtain permission to enter rights-of-way by any other means in advance of the work.